tanmay-psb/Eclipse-Raycasting/README.md

-# 🌌 Neon Lab: Cyberpunk Raycasting Engine
+# 🌌 Eclipse : Raycasting Engine

 A high-fidelity, pseudo-3D raycasting game engine built with C++ and SFML.
 Step into a "Cyberpunk Neon Laboratory" featuring dynamic environments, interactive mechanics, and vibrant retro-future aesthetics.